- Pittodrie Stadium

-Aberdeen Association Football Club took possession of the land in 1891, Pittodrie or Gallows Marsh as it was known was a former dung hill for police horses which was leased from Mr. Knight Erskine of Pittodrie, on a ten-year lease.
-(The club later purchased the ground, on the 01 Dec 1920 for £5,668.)
+Aberdeen Football Club (Aberdeen Association Football Club) a Scottish football team formed on the 08 of Oct 1881.
+Aberdeen Association Football Club took possession of Pittodrie or Gallows Marsh as it was known in 1891, which was a former dung hill for police horses, which they leased from Mr. Knight Erskine of Pittodrie, on a ten-year lease.

-On the 02 Sept 1899, the ground was officially opened with the first game played a friendly, Aberdeen 7-1 Dumbarton, goal scorer's Aberdeen, Shiach 3, Gray 2, Fullarton 1, Dumbarton 1 (o.g.) - Dumbarton, Millar 1.
-Aberdeen's, Alexander "Alex" Shiach No 11 outside left was the first player to score and went on to score a hat-trick, scoring at both end's of the ground.
+On the 02 Sept 1899, the ground was officially opened with the first game played a friendly, Aberdeen 7-1 Dumbarton, goal scorer's Aberdeen, Shiach 3, Gray 2, Fullarton 1, Dumbarton 1 (o.g.) and Dumbarton's, Millar 1.
+Aberdeen's, Alexander "Alex" Shiach No 11 outside left was the first player to score and went on to score a hat-trick, scoring at both end's of the ground, attendance: 2,100.

 Aberdeen University Special Collections